 Coronary heart disease is where the blood vessels supplying the heart are narrowed or blocked, caused by a build up of fatty substances called plaque within the artery wall.

 The endocrine system is made up of glands that make hormones which regulate normal bodily functions.

 ED is defined as the inability to achieve or maintain a rigid penile erection suitable for satisfactory sexual intercourse.

 FSH is one of the gonadotrophic hormones; hormones essential to pubertal development and the function of women’s ovaries and men’s testes.

-Testosterone in the body is free (not attached to proteins), also referred to as bioavailable testosterone.
+Testosterone in the body that is free (not attached to carrier proteins).
 This is testosterone that is easily used by your body.

 Controlling blood glucose (sugar) levels.

 High levels of lipids (or fats) in the blood, most noticeably low-density lipoprotein cholesterol (LDL-C), and triglycerides.

 Low levels of testosterone in the blood (<8nmol/L), accompanying clinical symptoms of hypogonadism, such as low libido.

 Referring to the communication between the hypothalamus, pituitary glands, and the gonads (reproductive organs, testes and ovaries).